 Bourke was established in the 1860s as the hinge between outback, agricultural land and east-coast towns.
 Bourke Town Trail takes you past historic buildings such as the courthouse and colonial-era hotels, now slumbering beneath eucalyptus trees where cockatoos cackle.
 Take a cruise into history on the Jandra, a replica Darling River paddleboat.

-The very contemporary Back O’ Bourke Exhibition Centre provides a fascinating look at the opening up of Outback NSW and its place in Australian lore.
+Back O’ Bourke Exhibition Centre provides a fascinating look at the opening up of Outback NSW.

 Visitors are introduced to Indigenous history, early European exploration, and the development of Bourke’s wool industry, all enlivened by the personal stories of settlers.